Vallejo, California

-Vallejo (/vəˈleɪ(h)oʊ/ və-LAY-(h)oh; [baˈʎexo]) is a city in Solano County, California and the second largest city in the North Bay region of the Bay Area.
-Located on the shores of San Pablo Bay, the city had a population of 126,090 at the 2020 census.
-Vallejo is home to the California Maritime Academy, Touro University California and Six Flags Discovery Kingdom.
+Vallejo (/vəˈleɪ(h)oʊ/ və-LAY-(h)oh; [baˈʎexo]) is a city in Solano County, California, United States, and the second largest city in the North Bay region of the Bay Area.
+Located on the shores of San Pablo Bay, the city had a population of 126,090 at the 2020 United States census.
+Vallejo is home to no the California Maritime Academy, Touro University California and Six Flags Discovery Kingdom.

 Vallejo is named after Mariano Guadalupe Vallejo, the famed Californio general and statesman.
-The city was founded in 1851 on General Vallejo's Rancho Suscol to serve as the capital city of California, which it served as from 1852 to 1853, when the Californian government moved to neighboring Benicia, named in honor of General Vallejo's wife Benicia Carrillo de Vallejo.
-The following year in 1854, authorities founded the Mare Island Naval Shipyard, which defined Vallejo's economy until the turn of the 21st century.
+The city was founded in 1851 on Gen. Vallejo's Rancho Suscol to serve as the capital city of California, which it was 1852–1853, after which the Californian government moved to neighboring Benicia, named in honor of Gen. Vallejo's wife Benicia Carrillo de Vallejo.
+The Mare Island Naval Shipyard was founded in 1854, and defined Vallejo's economy until the turn of the 21st century.

 History

-Vallejo was once home of the Coastal Miwok as well as Suisunes and other Patwin Native American tribes.
+Vallejo was once home of the Coast Miwok as well as Suisunes and other Patwin Native American tribes.
 There are three confirmed Native American sites located in the rock outcrops in the hills above Blue Rock Springs Park.
 The California Archaeological Inventory has indicated that the three Indian sites are located on Sulphur Springs Mountain.

 Mexican era

-The city of Vallejo was once part of the 84000 acre Rancho Suscol Mexican land grant of 1843 by Governor Manuel Micheltorena to General Mariano Guadalupe Vallejo.
-The city was named after this Mexican military officer and title holder who was appointed in settling and overseeing the north bay region.
-General Vallejo was responsible for military peace in the region and founded the pueblo of Sonoma in 1836.
-In 1846 independence-minded Anglo immigrants rose up against the Mexican government of California in what would be known as the Bear Flag Revolt which resulted in his imprisonment in Sutter's Fort.
+The city of Vallejo was once part of the 84000 acre Rancho Suscol Mexican land grant of 1843 by Governor Manuel Micheltorena to Gen. Mariano Guadalupe Vallejo.
+The city was named after this Mexican military officer and title holder who was appointed in settling and overseeing the North Bay region.
+Gen. Vallejo was responsible for military peace in the region and founded the pueblo of Sonoma in 1836.

+In 1846, independence-minded Anglo immigrants rose up against the Mexican government of California in what would be known as the Bear Flag Revolt which resulted in Gen. Vallejo's imprisonment in Sutter's Fort.
 This was subsequently followed by the annexation of the California Republic to the United States.
-General Vallejo, though a Mexican army officer, generally acquiesced in the annexation of California to the United States, recognizing the greater resources of the United States and benefits that would bring to California.
+Gen. Vallejo, though a Mexican army officer, generally acquiesced in the annexation of California to the United States, recognizing the greater resources of the United States and benefits that would bring to California.